databyjp/woodhouse/README.md

 A collection of random personal tools.

-## CLI Usage
+## Usage

 You can use the `jphtools` command-line interface to access various tools.

+### Strip solution blocks

 For example, to strip solution blocks from a Jupyter notebook:

 ```sh
 jphtools notebook strip-answers input.ipynb output.ipynb
 ```

 This will remove code between `# BEGIN_SOLUTION` and `# END_SOLUTION` in code cells, replacing it with `# ADD YOUR CODE HERE` in the output notebook.

+### Compress PNG files

 To compress PNG files, use the `crunch` command: